The Anatomy of Dependence in Multivariate Ordered Choice: Monte Carlo experiments

-Table \ref{tabSIM1new} lists the across-simulation means and standard deviations of all parameter estimates.
-Table \ref{tabSIM1new} shows that the new method is able to estimate all of the parameters with little bias.
-In this case, as we intuitively expect, the bivariate lattice ordered probit method is able to estimate $\beta_{1}$ and the threshold in the first dimension reasonably well, but performs poorly in estimating $\beta_{2}$, $\rho$ and the threshold in the second dimension.
-The estimates for $\rho$ are less precise relative to what follows in designs 2 and 3, due to the lack of excluded regressors.
+Table~\ref{tabSIM1new} reports mean and standard deviation of parameter estimates for Design 1A.
+The non-lattice method estimates all parameters with minimal bias.
+The bivariate lattice ordered probit method estimates $\beta_1$ and the first-dimension threshold well, but performs poorly for $\beta_2$, $\rho$, and the second-dimension thresholds.
+Estimates of $\rho$ are not very precise due to the absence of excluded regressors.

+For Designs 1B and 1C, we estimate using only the non-lattice probit method.
+Results in Table ~\ref{tabSIM1new} show that all parameters are estimated well, even with the minimal discrete variation in $x$ in Design 1C.
+As expected, as a result of the limited variation in the common regressor, Design 1C exhibits higher standard deviations.